bahodge/kgpmp-prototype/README.md

 # Description

 The purpose of this project is to track the specification for the Kobold General Purpose Messaging Protocol (KGPMP) throughout it's development.
 This spec will describe the transfer of data between `nodes` and `clients`. the KGPMP is meant for the the Kobold Distributed Messaging System (KDMS) under active development.
-Kobold uses a client/server model where messages are sent from a `client` to a `node` where they are then routed to other `clients`.
+Kobold is an in memory messaging system that uses a client/server model where messages are sent from a `client` to a `node` where they are then routed to other `clients`.

-Although enforcing types across modern applications is very nice, it isn't essential.
-To me this means that if we wanted to enforce some sort of type safety, we could do it on the client side.
-A client could parse the `kgpmp` message and then validate the content of it as a type.
+## Functionality

+`kgpmp` is meant to support the following functionalities to facilitation communication between systems.
+These systems can be running on a single machine on an isolated network or a cluster of machines working together across the world.

+- unidirectional `client` -> `node`
+- bidirectional `client` <-> `node`
+- unidirectional `node` -> `node`
+- bidirectional `node` <-> `node`

 ## Purpose